moonshine-ai/moonshine-js/README.md

             // Get a MediaStream from some source...
             ...

-            // Attach the stresam to the transcriber and start transcription transcriber.attachStream(mediaStream);
+            // Attach the stream to the transcriber and start transcription transcriber.attachStream(mediaStream);
             transcriber.start();
         </script>